jckuri/DeepRL-Navigation/Report.md

 I did it because I'm sick of Covid-19.
 I feel very tired.
 Otherwise I'm an expert in Deep Reinforcement Learning as you can see in the seminars I gave last year:

-Webinar on Deep Reinforcement Learning (Secure & Private AI Scholarship Challenge) https://youtu.be/oauLZG9nAX0
+Webinar on Deep Reinforcement Learning (Secure & Private AI Scholarship Challenge)<br/>
+https://youtu.be/oauLZG9nAX0

-Deep Reinforcement Learning (IEEE Computer Society) https://youtu.be/rf91xKkoP6w
+Deep Reinforcement Learning (IEEE Computer Society)<br/>
+https://youtu.be/rf91xKkoP6w

 ## Plot of Rewards